edulach/Vasi_bayesian_Regression-model/README.md

 The Human Development Index (HDI) by municipality.

 -codes: it contains the functions.R for reading the dataset in main.vasi.R and main.vasi.mixed.R, which can be in format .csv, .txt, .xls, and .xlsx.
-- models: This folder contains the codes in stan, which includes for Beta, Simplex and Vasi-Normal as well as the codes for Mixed regression Vasi-Normal model introducing random effects in mean and dispersion parameters.
+- models: This folder contains the codes in stan, which includes for Beta, Simplex and Vasi as well as the codes for Mixed regression Vasi model introducing random effects in mean and dispersion parameters.

 ## Instructions for Running R and RStan Codes